128technology/docs/docs/initialize_u-iso_device.md

 5. Click **ASSOCIATE** when you have completed the required information.
 The device reboots and comes online as the second Conductor.

+For information about deploying and configuring a conductor, see [Conductor Deployment](bcp_conductor_deployment.md) and [Import Configurations to the Conductor](single_conductor_config.md).
+Otherwise, continue with [Initialize a Conductor-Managed Router](#initialize-a-conductor-managed-router).

 ## Initialize a Conductor-Managed Router

 Use the following process to initialize your device as a Conductor-managed router.